juanobligado/go-arbitrage/README.md

 # 2 Get Balances for each pair

-To get balances to all pairs we take metadata file Generated on step 1 and call *ReadPairPrices* contract to get balances
+To get balances to all pairs we take metadata file Generated on step 1 and call *ReadPairPrices* contract to get balances and call Proxy contract

 ```
 func TestReadAllPrices(m *testing.T){